lsst-ts/Common_FPGA_Modbus/README.md

 # Modbus communication library

 This library provides functions to send and receive messages over serial line to/from other devices.
-Runs only on FPGA.
-Used mainly to communicate on a master-slave bus, usually with daisy chained addressing of slave modules.
+Runs only on an FPGA(Field Programmable Gate Array).
+Used mainly to communicate on a master-slave bus, usually with indexable daisy chained modules.

-**[CRC16](https://crccalc.com) calculation is not included**.
-Calling process should calculate and include proper CRC16 as data payload, and check received data CRC16 (or any other CRC).
+**[CRC16](https://crccalc.com)  checksum calculation is not included**.
+The calling process should calculate and include the transformed checksum as data payload, and check received checksum.

 ## Physical interface

-Serial interface is constructed from two DIO pins.
-Obviously one pin has to be configured for input (receiving), the other for output (transmitting).
-Usually NI-9401 module, providing total 8 DIOs, with split for 4 in and 4 output ports, is used.
+Serial interface is constructed from two DIO(Discrete Input/Output) pins.
+Obviously one pin has to be configured for receiving the data and the other for transmitting the data.
+Usually the NI-9401 module, providing a total of 8 DIOs, with 4 input and 4 output ports, is used.

 ## LabView/Host interface

 [Common_FPGA_HealthAndStatus
-library](https://github.com/lsst-ts/Common_FPGA_HealthAndStatus/) is used for health and status FIFO.
+library](https://github.com/lsst-ts/Common_FPGA_HealthAndStatus/) is used for health and status FIFO(First In First Out).
 That provides datatype for the FIFO.

 For each use, one input and one output DIO are needed.
-Six FIFOs has to be provided - transmitting, receiving, timestamps, healt & status for Rx and Tx, and internal transmitting queue.
-Three boolean registers are needed - IRQ, WaitForIRQ, and ModbusTrigger (starting physical write after receving 0x8000 "Wait for trigger command").
+Six FIFOs has to be provided - transmitting, receiving, timestamps, health & status for Rx and Tx, and internal transmitting queue.
+Three boolean registers are needed - IRQ, WaitForIRQ, and ModbusTrigger (starting physical write after receiving 0x8000 "Wait for trigger command").

-FIFOs needs to be "never arbitrate" on side used inside module - write for outputs/receiving, read for inputs/transmitting.
-The other side should be set to never arbitrate as well, but that's isn't required.
+FIFOs needs to be set to "never arbitrate" on the inside module - write for outputs/receiving, read for inputs/transmitting.
+The other side should be set to never arbitrate as well, but that isn't required.

 For each use: